Jewish people, sent but not forgotten.

 A relationship with a King?!

-The King of the universe.
-Unfettered, principled, and ‘unable to be pinned down’!
-His ways are unchanging and they leave no room for error for he is holy, majestic, and all-encompassing.
+Psalm 47:7 states, ‘For God is the King of all the earth: sing ye praises with understanding.’
+The King of the universe is unfettered, principled, and unable to be pinned down.
+His ways are unchanging and they leave no room for error for he is a perfect, holy, majestic, and all-encompassing God.

-Who wouldn’t want to listen to a King, of all people, who does these things for you?
-This king who rules the world and is interested in you at the same time!
+Who wouldn’t want to listen to the King of Kings who does these things for you that are written about in his word?
+This king who rules the world and is personally interested in you at the same time!

 Kings can be merciful or unforgiving.
 Some are ruthless and can chop heads off.
 They can be selfish and think only of themselves and what they want from this world.
 Their hearts are as hard as stone.
 They think and believe their minds are the sharpest.
 I’m so thankful and glad that the real King and ruler of this world is not of that type.
-The real King of this world is one of mercy, one who cares very much for justice, and one of second chances (forgiveness).
+The real King of this world is one of great mercy, one who cares very much for you, and is a God of second chances ( for forgiveness).
 I shudder to think who wants to listen to a ruthless, uncaring King?
-Isaiah 30:18 says… “For the LORD is a God of justice.
-Blessed are all who wait for him!”
+Isaiah 30:18 states, ‘And therefore will the LORD wait, that he may be gracious unto you, and therefore will he be exalted, that he may have mercy upon you: for the LORD is a God of judgement: blessed are all they that wait for him.’

 What person gets to see the King let alone speak to the King?
 How likely would a King take the time personally for you?
 At the very least you’d need an appointment far ahead and even when granted how much time would you get?
-If it’s like some doctor’s offices you’d feel like it’s all an unsatisfying and hurried process.
-And most importantly did you get down to the truth or the right answer?
+And most importantly did you get down to the truth or get helped?

-Now what King treats you like you want to be treated?
+Would the King treat you like you should be treated?
 Who pursues you because he’s that interested in you?
-Who loves you unconditionally so you can approach him as a little child would with all your concerns, stresses, and hurts?
-Matthew 11:30 states, “For my yoke is easy and my burden is light.”
+Who loves you so much that you can approach him as a little child with all your concerns and hurts?
+In Matthew 11:30 Jesus states, “For my yoke is easy, and my burden is light.”
 You can approach him as a child open to an all-knowing father.
-The bible teaches us the Lord’s prayer, “Our father, who art in heaven…” This King tells us that he is our father and wants to be treated as one.
-Approach him in every sense that a father should be; hearing you, listening to you, being patient with great love for you as you bear all to him.
-You can with full honesty of heart tell him all of your sins, be seriously repentant, and ask him for his forgiveness.
+The bible teaches us the Lord’s prayer, “Our father, who art in heaven…” God tells us that he is our father and wants us to be able to visit with him as such.
+Approach him in every sense that a father should be; with total respect, that he is hearing you, listening to you, being patient with great love for you as you bear all to him.
+You can with full honesty of heart tell him all of your sins.
+He wants us to be seriously repentant of all our sins, and ask him for his forgiveness.
 The cross of Jesus Christ is a gift of great love he gave you because that is how much he thought of you.
 Jesus took our sins upon the cross and died for us.
-He did this so we might have eternal life with him one day.
+He rose again three days later.
+And he did this so we might have eternal life with him one day.
 He is the bridge that fills the gap between God and man.
+Read God’s word and you will see.

 This King, who is not of this world will one day come back and make this world whole again as it should be.
-Revelation 1:8 states, “I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”
-In Revelation 19 it talks about the rider on the white horse who is Jesus coming and verse 16 states, “On his robe and on his thigh he has this name written: KING OF KINGS AND LORD OF LORDS.”
+Revelation 1:8 states, “I am Alpha and Omega, the beginning and the ending,” ‘saith the Lord, “which is, and which was, and which is to come, the Almighty.’
+In Revelation 19 it talks about the rider on the white horse who is Jesus coming and verse 16 states, ‘And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS.’

 I pray he guide your heart and mind by his word today.
 Amen!